Bison stops traffic in Yellowstone, man challenges it

+Three days later he went to Yellowstone, where rangers stopped his vehicle for a traffic violation, the television station reported.
+He was cited as a passenger for failure to wear a seat belt.
+It is believed that after that traffic stop, Reinke encountered the bison, KRTV reported.

+Reinke’s bond was revoked on Aug.
+2 and he was arrested, the television station reported.

-Park officials say to stay at least 25 yards away from bison, and even turn around instead of interacting with them, KRTV reported, which is clearly what this man did not do.
+Park officials say to stay at least 25 yards away from bison, and even turn around instead of interacting with them, KRTV reported, which is clearly what Reinke did not do.
 The bison charges him as he runs away.

 Visitors to the park are told to stay 100 yards away from bears and wolves, KRTV reported.